 After using emails for decades, the concept of an Inbox should be clear, but what is its meaning in task management?
-Can one not enter tasks directly into the relevant task list or project?
+Can one not enter tasks directly into the appropriate task list or project?
 Why is there an extra step, adding a task to an “Inbox” folder, when it will be temporary anyhow?

 This feature will help streamline your workflows if used correctly.
-In this article, we will discuss its purpose, how new tasks should be captured, and how to make sure that the inbox stays tidy.
+In this article, I will discuss its purpose, how new tasks should be captured, and how to make sure that the inbox stays tidy.

 Purpose of an inbox